rpatterson/prunerr/README.rst

 Docker volumes in ./docker-compose.yml`_ to run this script regularly.

 Finally, Prunerr can change torrent fields, move torrents, delete torrents.
-In Servarr, it can delete releases from the queue, and blacklist releases both in the queue and after importing.
+In Servarr, it can delete releases from the queue, and block-list releases both in the queue and after importing.
 It will do so diligently as configured.
 Read `the example configuration`_ carefully, particularly the warning about ``{{ item.seconds_since_done }}`` under ``prune``.
 Be careful when customizing the configuration and test thoroughly